 Myth 4: Let your car warm up

 Outdated advice.
 Driving the car is the fastest way to warm up a modern engine, and the sooner it warms up, the sooner it delivers the best mileage and performance.
-Just remember to not rev the engine during the first few miles.
+Just remember not to rev the engine during the first few miles.

 Myth 5: Use dish soap to clean your car

-Detergents strip off a car’s wax finish which can lead your to rust.
+Detergents strip off a car’s wax finish which can lead yours to rust.
 Pay a little extra and stick with the car-wash liquid, which cleans without removing wax.
 Don’t forget about the undercarriage where salt and road grime can sit for extended periods of time.